RSGallery2/RSGallery2_Project/.devDocumentation/Config/NewConfigItem.md

-ToDo: May be moved to a different place

-New Gallery:
-On save the date , user old and ... are added to the data.
-The ordering is set to "1" so the latest entry has the lowest order number and appears as first entry in lists

 New config item
 - Create variable with value in file ...\com_rsgallery2\includes\config.class.php
 - Add list/radio/ int ... to file config.xml  ...\com_rsgallery2\models\forms\config.xml